 As the fake accounts looked identical to the real one, were named very similarly to the official account, and were usually the first to respond to the original question, many people gave the fraudulent account their bank details and security information via direct messages without even realising.

-While most of these accounts were quickly reported and shut down by Twitter, a similar trend has sprung up recently trying to hijack verified Twitter accounts in order to lure people into giving them money in the form of cryptocurrency.
+While most of these accounts were quickly reported and shut down by Twitter, a similar trend has sprung up where scammers try to hijack verified Twitter accounts in order to lure people into giving them money in the form of cryptocurrency.

 Donald Trump, John McAfee, Jordan Belfort, and many other verified users have all been impersonated by fraudsters trying to scam their followers.